The Canterbury Tales (film): Plot

 Eighth Tale (The Summoner's Tale):

 In the final tale, a gluttonous friar tries to extract as many donations as possible from a bedridden parishioner.
 The parishioner then offers him his most valuable possession, provided he promises to distribute it equally among all the friars.
 The parishioner claims that this possession is located beneath his buttocks.
 When the friar reaches down to retrieve the item, the bedridden man farts into his hands.
 That night, an angel visits the friar and brings him to hell, where Satan expels hundreds of corrupt friars from his rectum.
-This segment with Satan defecating corrupt friars is from the Summoner's prologue rather than the main tale.
+This segment with Satan defecating corrupt friars out of him is from the Summoner's prologue rather than the main tale.